NEW: Four U.S. personnel, including ambassador, are killed in Libya, the U.S. says

 “All I want for Egypt is security and stability,” he said.
 “And as you can see this isn’t it.”

 The incident occurred on the 11th anniversary of the 9/11 attacks as crowds gathered across the United States in somber remembrance of a day that left nearly 3,000 people dead.

-Tuesday’s focus on the controversial film also drew comparisons to outcry generated from a 2008 movie produced by an anti-Muslim Dutch lawmaker to portray Islam as a violent religion.
+Tuesday’s focus on the controversial film also drew comparisons to outcry generated from a 2008 movie produced by an anti-Muslim Dutch lawmaker, which then sought to portray Islam as a violent religion.

 Geert Wilders’ film “Fitna,” which he released online, featured images of terrorist acts superimposed over verses from the Quran.

 Report: Egypt’s ex-PM Ahmed Shafik faces arrest, extradition order

 Egypt kills militants, seizes weapons in Sinai offensive

 CNN’s Ian Lee in Cairo, Jomana Karadsheh, Matt Smith, Brian Walker, Elise Labott, Paul Cruickshank and Tracy Doueiry contributed to this report